freddington/ApiDemo/README.md

 # ApiDemo

-A demo of an API in PowerShell.
+A demo of a SQL-based weather API in PowerShell.
+This accepts API queries and returns JSON-formatted weather forecasts.

-This is not hevaily developed, it's just an indication of what is possible.
+This is not heavily developed, it's just an indication of what is possible.
 It uses SQLite as a backend and HttpListener as a frontend and it parses API queries (I started working on parsing POST with JSON body but ran out of time).
 To be clear, this is for fun - just because you CAN do something doesn't mean you SHOULD.

 The real-world applicability of this might actually be to get metrics or perform management actions on a box, or if you look at my "Pacman" repo you'll see I serve a PAC file to the local machine over this web server.
 For that purpose it's fine.